smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `Little Cup` - allow only Pokémon that can evolve and aren't evolved

+`Gen 8 STABmons` - allow Pokémon to use almost any move that matches their typing

+`Gen 7 Almost Any Ability` - allow Pokémon to use almost any ability available in Gen 7.
+Matches the banlist of Gen 7 Almost Any Ability.

+`Gen 8 Almost Any Ability` - allow Pokémon to use almost any ability available in Gen 8.
+Matches the banlist of Gen 8 Almost Any Ability.

+`Gen 7 Mix and Mega` - allow almost any Pokémon to Mega Evolve using almost any Mega Stone, like in the format Gen 7 Mix and Mega.

+`Gen 8 Mix and Mega` - allow almost any Pokémon to Mega Evolve using almost any Mega Stone, like in the format Gen 8 Mix and Mega.

+`Gen 7 Balanced Hackmons` - allow Pokémon to use almost any set hackable into the Gen 7 games.

+`Gen 8 Balanced Hackmons` - allow Pokémon to use almost any set hackable into the Gen 8 games.

 ### Clauses

 `Species Clause` - limit one Pokémon per dex number